Active Substance: osimertinib mesylate

 Other information about Tagrisso

-The European Commission granted a marketing authorisation valid throughout the European Union for Tagrisso on 2 February 2016.
+The European Commission granted a conditional marketing authorisation valid throughout the European Union for Tagrisso on 2 February 2016.
+This was switched to a full marketing authorisation on 24 April 2017.

 For more information about treatment with Tagrisso, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.